 Karolina is responsible for managing day to day operations of the Lab and supporting product development and R&D activities of Carbogenics.

-Daniel has a Diploma in electronic and electrical engineering.
+Danny has a Diploma in electronic and electrical engineering.
+He has recently acquired his National General Certificate in Occupational Health & Safety.

 He works as Technician at Carbogenics overseeing small scale lab trials that mirror the companies’ full-scale trials.